tomasmark79/bitwig/README.md

  - Shift + Button 4(b:8) toggle **??** from arranger start (key shift+??)

  - Alt + Button 4(b:8) toggle **??** from arranger cursor (key alt+??)

+note: be aware please that mouse buttons 4 and 5 are represented in my Linux OS as b:8 and b:9 in xbindkeys process

 ## recomendation